094459/blog-mwaa-variables/README.md

     'mwaa_secrets_var' : 'airflow/variables'
 ```

-2. Once updated and saved, you can deploy with the following commands
+2. Once updated and saved, you can deploy with the following commands (once checked out, you will be in the cdk folder)

 ```
 cdk deploy mwaa-network